jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

            ]
          }

-If you want to get specific meta fields for one device use the workaround consists in using the ``filter`` attribute while you keep getting the entire list of device as shown below:
+If you want to get specific meta fields for one device, then use the workaround consists in using the ``filter`` attribute while you keep getting the entire list of device as shown below:

 .. tab-set::